twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Microsoft Unicode BMP mapping to the preview window.
 * Version 5.6 (2007-07-19) uses a non-standard resource layout which prevents [UPX](https://upx.github.io/) from packing the executable file (`NotPackedException`).
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) containing the same codepoint (219).
-* Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding for the program and exported kerning pairs while version 7.0 (2013-04-25) & above uses Unicode.
+* Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the program's output encoding (the same is used for exported kerning pairs) while version 7.0 (2013-04-25) & above uses Unicode.
-* The PostScript names modified when opening fonts in Font Creator Program 3.0 and 4.0 are as follows: the full stop at **.notdef** is removed, **nonmarkingreturn** changes to **CR** and **exclamdown** changes to **exclamationdown**.
+* The PostScript names modified when opening fonts in version 3.0 and 4.0 are as follows: the full stop in **.notdef** is removed, **nonmarkingreturn** is changed to **CR** and **exclamdown** is changed to **exclamationdown**.
-* High-Logic mirrored the installer in its own domain derived from the program's name up to version 6.1.
+* The installer was mirrored in its own domain derived from the program's name up to version 6.1.

 ## Unregistered version limitations
-If the program detects it is an unregistered copy or if registration is not performed during or within the grace period or fails because of an illegal or invalid registration key, the following restrictions will be imposed on the version number:
+If the program detects it is an unregistered copy, is running as a limited user or if registration is not performed during or within the grace period or fails because of an illegal or invalid registration key, the following restrictions will be imposed on the version number:
-* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will display a word in the title bar (version 5.0 & above) and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is unregistered.
+* All versions – `TSPLASHFORM` is shown on startup.
+The title bar will display "unregistered" (version 5.0 & above) and the registration information in the about dialog states the program is unregistered.
 After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and encourages the user to uninstall or buy the program.
-In version 6.0 & above there is a menu to register or buy the program in `TMAINFORMFONTCREATOR`.
+In version 6.0 & above there is a menu to register or buy the program.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a shareware description is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.